-- While normally the imposition of penalties will be in accordance with the basic table, a flagrantly unsportsmanlike act may result in the imposition of an immediate penalty, even a default, for a first offense. - A penalty on a member of a doubles team is considered to have been imposed on the team. - All penalties are treated as though the points or games actually had been played so far as serving order is concerned. - Point penalty is scored as though the player had played and lost what would have been the next point. - Penalties may only be imposed by the offending player's coach.
-If a codeable violation is observed by the opposing coach, he/she may stop play and summon the other coach to review the situation. - C. Each coach is responsible for the behavior of his/her own players and is responsible for enforcing the rule as outlined and must inform the opposing coach accordingly.
+- While normally the imposition of penalties will be in accordance with the basic table, a flagrantly unsportsmanlike act may result in an immediate penalty, even a default, for a first offense. - A penalty on a member of a doubles pair is considered to have been imposed on the doubles pair. - All penalties are treated as though the points or games actually had been played so far as serving order is concerned. - Point penalty is scored as though the player had played and lost what would have been the next point. - Penalties may only be imposed by the offending player's coach.
+If a codeable violation is observed by the opposing coach, they may stop play and summon the other coach to review the situation. - c.
+Each coach is responsible for the behavior of their own players and is responsible for enforcing the rule as outlined and must inform the opposing coach accordingly.

-During tournament play the coach is still responsible for enforcing the rule, but the tournament officials may also enforce this rule.
-During tournament play the coach must inform a tournament official of any warning or penalty imposed during play.
+During tournament play, the coach is still responsible for enforcing the rule, but the tournament officials also may enforce this rule.
+The coach must inform a tournament official of any warning or penalty imposed during play.
 The coach should not leave the court area during play to find an official, thus leaving players unsupervised.

-- D. During the regular season play, any coach not enforcing this rule is to be reported in writing by the athletic director of the opposing coach to their conference executive board.
-Copies must be sent to the athletic director of the offending coach and to the NJSIAA. - E. When a player/coach is defaulted (disqualified) by an official or a NJSIAA Tournament Director, or as a result of point, game default procedure for a flagrant verbal or physical act, the additional two (2) match disqualification rule will be in effect.
+- During the regular season, any coach NOT enforcing this rule is to be reported in writing by the Athletic Director of the opposing coach to their conference executive board.
+Copies must be sent to the Athletic Director of the offending coach and to the NJSIAA. - E. When a player/coach is defaulted (disqualified) by an official or the NJSIAA Tournament Director, or as a result of point penalty procedure for a flagrant verbal or physical act, the additional two (2) match disqualification rule will be in effect.
 The Individual Tournament will count as one match.

-19. WITHDRAWAL OF PLAYER(S)
+20. WITHDRAWAL OF PLAYER(S)

-Sometimes, when a match has already been decided, a coach elects to withdraw his/her player(s) and forfeit the remaining match or matches; this counts as a loss on the individual player's record.
+Sometimes, when a match has already been decided, a coach elects to withdraw their player(s) and forfeit the remaining match or matches; this counts as a loss on the individual player's record.

-This is within the rules of the game, although it is not fair, from an ethical point of view, to the opponent.
+This is within the rules of the game, although it is not fair from an ethical point of view, to the opponent.
 It is more acceptable in tournament play when a team must play another round later that day.